th-28/first-project/README.md

 # first-project
-This was my first python project , there is updates comming.
+This was my first Python project, there are updates coming.

-So hi,actually this is a simple calculator that I'm very happy with even if it's simple.
+So hi, this is a simple calculator that I'm pleased with even if it's simple.